compute-io/lcg/README.md

 6. Press, p.
 279.

 7. Bays, Carter, & Durham, S.D.
 1976.
 ACM Transactions on Mathematical Software, Vol. 2, p.
-59. See also Herzog and Lord, cited above at n.
+59. See also _Press_, p.
+280-81, and Herzog and Lord, cited above at n.
 5.

 ## License